DUAT Syllabus

 General Aptitude (20 Marks)

-Number system, sets, functions, algebra, geometry, trigonometry, matrices and determinants, differentiation and integration, basic statistics and probability; fundamentals of computers, operating systems, algorithms, data types, operators, basics of the internet, programming languages, and software applications.
+Fundamentals of computers, operating systems, algorithms, data types, operators, basics of the internet, programming languages, and software applications

 Subject Questions (Undergraduate Level, 30 Marks)